fangwei123456/spikingjelly/docs/source/tutorials/en/nir_exchange.rst

 * ``graph``: A ``NIRGraph`` object or a string/``Path`` pointing to an HDF5 NIR file.
 * ``dt``: The simulation time step of the NIR graph.
 This parameter should be consistent with the ``dt`` argument of :func:`export_to_nir <spikingjelly.activation_based.nir_exchange.to_nir.export_to_nir>`.

 The returned ``torch.fx.GraphModule`` uses explicit state.
-Calling it with ``state=None`` always starts from the initial neuron and graph state; pass the returned state into the next call to continue a sequence.
+Calling it with ``state=None`` always starts from the initial neuron and graph state.
+A step-by-step loop must pass the returned state into the next call; otherwise every step restarts from the initial state. :func:`functional.reset_net <spikingjelly.activation_based.functional.reset_net>` does not reset a previously returned state; pass ``state=None`` to restart.
 Recurrent NIR graphs must use single-step mode and advance one time step per call.

 Currently, :func:`import_from_nir <spikingjelly.activation_based.nir_exchange.from_nir.import_from_nir>` supports only the following NIR node types.